DataWorld892/Power-BI-Projects/Toy Store/README.md

 ### Introduction
-The objective of this project is to build a simple, interactive report that the leadership team can use to monitor jey business metrics and high-level trends.
+The objective of this project is to build a simple, interactive report for a Toy Store that the leadership team can use to monitor key business metrics and high-level trends.

 ### Data Sources